 Electrifying the energy needs in industry, mobility and households is a good sustainability option.
 However, this is also very expensive, because it requires much more capacity from our electricity grid.

 Research conducted by the province of Noord-Holland, the municipality of Amsterdam and Port of Amsterdam in cooperation with network operators Gasunie, TenneT and Alliander has shown that investments in hydrogen infrastructure are needed to substantially relieve the electricity grid in Noord-Holland.

-Port of Amsterdam sees green hydrogen as an important building block for the energy transition and a future product for the port.
-There is currently a classic chicken and egg dilemma: production is waiting for sufficient demand, while users are waiting for the production of green hydrogen at an attractive price.
-That is why Port of Amsterdam is taking on the role of breaking this impasse.
+We see green hydrogen as an important building block for the energy transition and a future product for the port.
+There is currently a classic chicken and egg dilemma: production is waiting for sufficient demand, users are waiting for the production of green hydrogen at an attractive price.
+That is why we at Port of Amsterdam are taking on the role of breaking this impasse.
 We are doing this by:

 - taking the initiative to use hydrogen for one of our vessels;

 - participating in research projects for large-scale electrolysis;

 - informing and mobilising potential hydrogen buyers.